 The purpose of this study was to explore assessment leadership as a construct among P-12 school and classroom leaders in one large district in Florida.
 Data were collected using an Internet-based survey constructed from existing qualitative and quantitative measures of key components of assessment leadership established in the literature.
 A series of descriptive and inferential analyses were conducted to (a) explore the factor structure of the instrument and (b) evaluate the influence of assessment learning experiences, beliefs, and knowledge on assessment practices.
 Relationships among variables were examined when considering moderating variables for school role (i.e., school-level administrator or classroom teacher as professional learning communities facilitator) and school type (elementary or secondary).
 Limitations were discussed to inform future research in this critical area of school improvement.

 Digital Object Identifier (DOI)

 Eubank Morris, Carrie Elizabeth, "TOWARD ASSESSMENT LEADERSHIP: STUDY OF ASSESSMENT PRACTICES AMONG SCHOOL AND CLASSROOM LEADERS" (2017).
-Theses and Dissertations--Education Science.
+Theses and Dissertations--Education Sciences.
 30.

 Curriculum and Instruction Commons, Educational Assessment, Evaluation, and Research Commons, Educational Leadership Commons, Educational Methods Commons, Teacher Education and Professional Development Commons